 A variety of skeletal abnormalities have occurred in individuals with hypomelanosis of Ito including abnormal side-to-side curvature of the spine (scoliosis), disproportionate length of the legs (limb length discrepancy), and abnormal fixation or “locking” of the pinky in a bent position (clinodactyly).
 Diminished muscle tone (hypotonia) may also occur.

-Additional symptoms that may affect individuals with hypomelanosis of Ito include additional eye abnormalities, overgrowth of one side of the body (hemihypertrophy), heart (cardiac) abnormalities, kidney (renal) malformations, and abnormalities of the genitourinary tract, which contains the reproductive organs and urinary system.
+Additional symptoms that may affect individuals with hypomelanosis of Ito include additional eye abnormalities, deafness, overgrowth of one side of the body (hemihypertrophy), heart (cardiac) abnormalities, kidney (renal) malformations, and abnormalities of the genitourinary tract, which contains the reproductive organs and urinary system.

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.